AGNI YOGA WEB TV

 One may find the core of the imagination in the "chalice," as the precipitation of many lives.
 However, the imagination is nourished not only by the remembrances of past lives, but also by the action of the present.
 When the spirit participates in the life of the far-off Worlds, then frequently the memories of these experiences are reflected as imagination.
 (Fiery World III, 62)

-I know the conditions Above there; I am sure: So it must look like there - not because I am gifted with special visionary forces, but because I have previously experienced the life in such an ashram: Perhaps in the Middle Ages in one of the many monasteries, when they were not yet degenerated, but true centers of a holy life; and then before my birth in the ashram of my teacher in the Subtle World.
+I know the conditions Above there; I am sure: So it must look like there - not because I am gifted with special visionary forces, but because I have previously experienced the life in such an ashram: Perhaps in the Middle Ages in one of the many monasteries, when they were not yet degenerated, but true centres of a holy life; and then before my birth in the ashram of my teacher in the Subtle World.

 The imagination allows us to gradually wake up, at least in part, those memories of previous existences.